 Evan Hagan is a Ceramist, Illustrator, and Educator with almost two decades of experience working in the arts.
 His artwork has been exhibited in numerous juried shows, invitationals, and private collections, both nationally and internationally.

-Evan first began working in clay at the age of 15 when he was accepted as an apprentice to The Peoria Art Guild in his hometown of Peoria, Illinois.
-Training as an apprentice for 2 years before continuing his artistic studies in college, Evan studied under professional artists who mentored him in a multitude of artistic disciplines.
-These include sculpture, mold making and casting, photography, painting, printmaking, and what would become his life’s passion, ceramics.
+He first began working in clay at the age of 15 when he was accepted as an apprentice to The Peoria Art Guild in his hometown of Peoria, Illinois.
+Training as an apprentice for 2 years before continuing his creative practices in college, Evan studied under professional artists who mentored him in a multitude of artistic disciplines.
+His areas of expertise include illustration, sculpture, mold making and casting, printmaking, photography, and his life’s passion; ceramics.

 Learn more about Evan and view his artwork at his website: Evan Hagan: Ceramist & Illustrator